 Earnings: $10-50 monthly

-This won’t replace your day job, but it’s easy money for sharing your opinions.
+This won’t replace your regular job, but it’s an easy way to make some extra money by sharing your opinions.

-Install the Google Opinion Rewards app, complete short surveys, and get paid through Google Play credits or PayPal.
-Each survey takes less than a minute and pays a few pence.
+Download the Google Opinion Rewards app, complete short surveys, and earn money through Google Play credits or PayPal.
+Each survey takes less than a minute and pays a small amount.

 The surveys ask about: